Ensembl/ensembl-dauphin-style-compiler/readme.md

 ### Guide

-`peregrine-guide` contains a set of markdown files detailing use, maintance, modification, and improvement of the Peregrine genome browser.
-It has a [main page](peregrin-guide/main.md) that provides an introduction as well as links to some other pages.
+`peregrine-guide` contains a set of markdown files detailing use, maintenance, modification, and improvement of the Peregrine genome browser.
+It has a [main page](peregrin-guide/main.md) that provides an introduction as well as links to other topics.

 ###  Doc

 `doc` contains a set of text and markdown files detailing specific elements of the browser

-### Other repos
+### Other repositories

 Information on inbuilt EARD functions can be found [here](https://github.com/Ensembl/peregrine-eard/blob/main/docs/library-ref-source.txt)